Muhammad-Ayyan-Hussain/Donation-Tracking-System/README.md

 This project was developed for academic and educational purposes to help organizations efficiently manage donors, donations, campaigns, payments, beneficiaries, volunteers, reports, and related activities.

 ---
+## Project Purpose

+This project was developed as a Database Management System (DBMS) academic project to demonstrate database design, CRUD operations, relational database management, and web application development using PHP and MySQL.

 ## Features